zuluchaka/tradingplan/README.md

 ## Trading Setup

-- Anatomy:
+Anatomy:
-The wick should be at least 2-3 times the length of the body The body should be completely within previous bars range The body should be present towards either the upper or lower extreme of the Pin Bar The wick should stand out when compared to previous bars Pin Bar will affect immediately following 4-5 bars
+- The wick should be at least 2-3 times the length of the body
+- The body should be completely within previous bars range
+- The body should be present towards either the upper or lower extreme of the Pin Bar
+- The wick should stand out when compared to previous bars (with room to the left)
+- Pin Bar will affect immediately following 4-5 bars

 - Market Trend

 - Trend Lines: Gauge trend direction, when a trend have exhausted itself and is about to turn the other way.
 Pin Bar may form during retracement.
 BEST Pin Bar to trade because they have lot of SPACE around them.
 - Support/Resistance Zone

+CONTINUATION PATTERN: If the wick of the Pin Bar is more than 4 times larger than the average trading range of the previous bars.

 ## Indicators Used for Confluence ONLY